Unique Reference: FE-14001-LEG-1

 Definition of Hazardous Waste

 Hazardous waste must be accompanied by a consignment note.
-This is a specific form of waste transfer note.
-Hazardous waste producers (consignors) are required to retain consignment notes for three years under the Duty of Care.
+Hazardous waste producers (consignors) are required to retain consignment notes for three years.

-Hazardous waste transfer / management companies (consignees) are required to send quarterly consignment note returns to both the Regulator and the consignor.
-A charge is levied on carriers on the basis of quarterly returns to the Regulator covering all consignments accepted.
-The consignor is required to retain returns onsite for three years under the Duty of Care.
+Hazardous waste recipients (consignees) are required to send consignment note returns to both the Regulator and the consignor within a month of the end of the quarter the consignment took place in.
+The consignor is required to retain returns for three years.

-Compliance with these regulations is carried out by the Regulator through ‘cradle to grave’ auditing of hazardous waste movements.
-The Regulator checks that all paperwork is correct and complete from all parties in the waste consignment chain and that the waste has been handled and consigned properly at each part of the disposal process.
-The Regulator may also periodically inspect sites producing hazardous waste.
+Compliance with these regulations is monitored by the Regulator through ‘cradle to grave’ audits of hazardous waste movements.
+The Regulator may inspect sites producing hazardous waste.

 In most cases, the mixing of any hazardous waste with any other type of waste, or other hazardous waste, is prohibited under the regulations unless the company has an environmental permit for this activity.